Maurice Glasman, Baron Glasman: Career

 Nonetheless, he continued to work with Jon Cruddas as policy review coordinator in Miliband's Shadow Cabinet between 2012 and 2015, and was credited by Mark Ferguson with inspiring Miliband's One Nation Labour.

 He joined Labour Together soon after its inception in 2015 and helped Cruddas persuade Nevsky Capital founder Trevor Chinn and hedge fund manager Martin Taylor to provide the initial £75,000 of funding for the group before 2017.
 Labour Together was created by John Clarke, a former Blue Labour director, with the aim of opposing the leadership of Jeremy Corbyn and trying to win control of the party in a future leadership election.
 After 2017 it came to support Keir Starmer as a future leadership candidate.

-In June 2024, Maurice Glasman, Jon Cruddas and Jonathan Rutherford launched a "Future of the Left" project at the conservative think thank Policy Exchange.
+In June 2024, Maurice Glasman, Jon Cruddas and Jonathan Rutherford launched a "Future of the Left" project at the conservative think-tank Policy Exchange.

 Glasman was the only figure in the Labour Party to be invited to the second inauguration of Donald Trump in January 2025.
 He accepted the welcome gift of handmade cowboy boots from the Trump team before meeting with Vice-President JD Vance (who had sent him a copy of his book Hillbilly Elegy in 2016), the former Trump strategist Steve Bannon, and Secretary of State Marco Rubio.
 He also attended Nigel Farage's party opposite the White House and spent "a significant amount of time" with Farage during his visit.
 He said he had used his visit to "defend the Labour Party" by telling those around Donald Trump: "You've mistaken us – we're not a liberal party, we're the Labour Party."

 In January 2025, Glasman revealed he is planning to start a show on GB News – “Blue Labour versus Reform” – which will see him debate with Nigel Farage on a weekly basis.